maherelgamil/arabicdatetime/README.md

-    //for arabic date
+    //for Gregorian date with Englsih numbers
     Arabicdatetime::date(1418123530 , 0);

-    //for arabic date with indian numbers
+    //for Hijri date with indian numbers
     Arabicdatetime::date(1418123530 , 1 , 'd / m / y '  ,'indian');

-    //for hijri date in arabic with indian numbers Arabicdatetime::date(1418123530 , 2 , 'd / m / y '  , 'indian');

 ```